 There are plenty of parking spaces and even an overflow area, all of which are free.

-Any trip to the zoo will be expensive, however, I suppose the money has to pay for the animals and staff wages.
-I paid £20 per adult to go in, Big K was£16 and Little K being under 2 was free.
-Check their website for up to date prices.
+Any trip to a zoo will be expensive, however, I suppose the money has to pay for the animals and staff wages.
+When we visited it was roughly £20 per adult, £16 for my eldest son and my youngest was free.
+I would always suggest checking directly on their website for up to date prices.
+Due to COVID, you are always best to check if you need to book in advance to avoid disappointment.
 There is enough to see to last you a whole day which means it works out good value for money.
 They are open every day of the year except Christmas Day and Boxing Day.

-There are plenty of places for a picnic if you didn’t want to eat at any of the cafes etc. Chester Zoo has a number of cafes and food kiosks around the zoo.
-Prices are as usual higher than usual but the food is decent quality.
+There are plenty of places for a picnic if you didn’t want to eat at any of the cafes.
+Chester Zoo has a number of cafes and food kiosks around the zoo.
+Prices are as usual higher than usual but the food available for purchase is decent quality.

 Yes, in my opinion, it is baby-friendly.
-There are baby changing facilities and most places you can get your pram into them.
+There are baby changing facilities and most places you can get your pram into.
 Some of the buildings people were struggling to get their double buggies through the doors, however, they just had to open the other door to widen the entrance.

 I really enjoyed our time at Chester Zoo.
 If we are ever in the area again then no doubt we will go back again.
 There is so much to see and do that you can spend the whole there and still not see everything.